 To advance science in these areas of interests, Derek is currently using remotely piloted aircraft to remotely sense agriculture and urban areas using thermal, multi-spectral, and LiDAR sensors.
 Collected data are used for a variety of purposes that include: quantifying natural processes (e.g., erosion, carbon storage) at the scale of individual property parcels or agricultural fields; calibrate and validate models of natural processes; and among other interests, generate 3D immersive environments for visualization and knowledge transfer.

-Land-use and land-cover change, land-management and the carbon cycle, land grabs, land policy, agent-based modelling and geographical information systems.
+Graduate Supervision: Land-use and land-cover change, land-management and the carbon cycle, game engines for natural science, erosion, agent-based modelling, and geographical information systems.

 - Meinen, B., and D.T.
 Robinson.
 (2021) Agricultural erosion modelling: evaluating USLE and WEPP field-scale erosion estimates using UAV time-series data.
 Environmental Modelling and Software, 137

 - Meinen, B., and D.T.
 Robinson.(2020) Mapping erosion and deposition in an agricultural landscape: optimization of UAV image acquisition schemes for SfM-MVS.
 Remote Sensing of Environment, 239

 - Hamberg, J., Fraser, R.A., Robinson, D.T., Trant, A.J., and S.D.
 Murphy.
 (2020) Thermal imaging relative surface temperature as an indicator of plant species diversity and restoration progress.
 Ecological Indicators, 113